-Just two weeks after parting company with UEFA EURO 2004™ Player of the Tournament, Theodoros Zagorakis, AEK Athens FC have been forced to release five more players after a court decision ordered the termination of their contracts.
+AEK Athens FC have been forced to release five more players following a court ruling.

 Central defender Mihalis Kapsis, playmaker Vassilios Tsiartas and midfield player Vassilios Lakis, who were all part of Greece's victorious EURO 2004™ squad, as well as striker Dimitrios Nalitzis and left-back Michalis Kasapis, have all been allowed to sever links with AEK and seek new employment.

 The decision follows a petition the quintet recently filed to the EPAE (the Greek Football League) on the grounds of unpaid wages.
 They must now await the court's decision on the amount of money owed to them by the club next week.
 Goalkeeper Sotirios Lyberopoulos has also left AEK after signing for Aris Thessaloniki FC.

 It was not the best of days in the courts for AEK as they also learned that the decision on whether or not they should be liquidated by the state would be postponed until 2 September - much later than they had anticipated.